bucky6/major-project/proposal.md

 # Proposal

-I want to make a pixelized top-down dungeon crawler, with a choose your own adventure aspect.
-There'll be a few different set endings, but your choices in the game will affect how it turns out in the end.
+I want to make a pixelized top-down choose-your-own-adventure dungeon crawler.
+The player will have some freedom to do what they want, but it'll be mostly pre-set choices to determine the ending.

 ## Needs to have list

 - 5-ish different endings
-- User text input
+- Text input from user
 - Texture pack from opengameart
 - Sound effects and background music
 - Abilities levels (strength, intelligence, dexterity, etc)
 - Hitpoints and damage
 - Starting menu and end screen
-- 3 different monsters
+- At least 3 different monsters
 - Boss
 - NPC's to interact with
+- Box at the bottom of screen to display text

 ## Nice to have list